BarryGon911/OPENAI-API-SQL/README.md

-# Natural Language to SQL Query Converter
+# Natural Language (english only) to SQL Converter

 This is a full stack app that converts natural language English to SQL queries using OpenAI's GPT-3.5 architecture and text completion API.
 The app has a client and a server, each with its own npm packages.

-The tutorial to build this application is [on youtube](https://youtu.be/kjUSOa_KOts).

 ## Getting Started